joelparkerhenderson/coordinated-disclosure/README.md

     * The discoverer and/or producer may choose in good faith to involve other security people, such as contacting other relevant security researchers to help with the issue.

-2. Understand that responsible disclosure does not create any obligation.
+2. Understand that coordinated disclosure does not create any obligation.

     * The discoverer and/or producer may opt-out at any time, for any reason, with or without warning.
 It's courteous to keep all the relevant people informed and up to date, yet this isn't always possible, or practical, or desirable.

-    * Responsible disclosure does not create any legal agreement.
+    * Coordinated disclosure does not create any legal agreement.
 If the discoverer and the producer already have a legal agreement, then we suggest that everyone involved consult the appropriate lawyers; do not use this document as legal advice.

-3. Understand that responsible disclosure aims to use good communication and aims to reject threats.
+3. Understand that coordinated disclosure aims to use good communication and aims to reject threats.

-    * Responsible disclosure is best when everyone involved understands that the #1 goal is to help users protect themselves from security risks, and the #2 goal is to address the security issue.
+    * Coordinated disclosure is best when everyone involved understands that the #1 goal is to help users protect themselves from security risks, and the #2 goal is to address the security issue.

-    * Responsible disclosure rejects any kind of threat of retribution, intimidation, suspension, revocation, extortion, burden to follow up, or victim blaming.
+    * Coordinated disclosure rejects any kind of threat of retribution, intimidation, suspension, revocation, extortion, burden to follow up, or victim blaming.

-4. Understand that responible disclosure may mean different things to different people.
+4. Understand that coordinated disclosure may mean different things to different people.

     * The discoverer and producer may have different understanding of responsble disclosure.
 These understandings may not align with each other.
 Good faith includes everyone involved understanding this.

-    * Some producers publish responsible disclosure policies.
+    * Some producers publish coordinated disclosure policies.
 These can be helpful guidance.
-If a discoverer chooses to use a different kind of responsible disclosure, or has a different understanding of responsbility disclosure, this is absolutely fine.
+If a discoverer chooses to use a different kind of coordinated disclosure, or has a different understanding of responsbility disclosure, this is absolutely fine.

 ## Guidance

-Guidance for responsible disclosure can come from many areas, such as ethics experts, legal advocates, the general public's reasonable expectations, etc.
+Guidance for coordinated disclosure can come from many areas, such as ethics experts, legal advocates, the general public's reasonable expectations, etc.

 If you are seeking guidance, then you may be interested in these three areas, all describe below.